lamestation/kyber/README.md

 the link between your project and your wiki, keeping them connected and mutually up-to-date.

+*Note: There is some support for XSL-FO but this is being deprecated in favor of LaTeX.*

 ## Installation

 On Ubuntu, installation is easy.
 Install any needed dependencies first, probably:

+    # XHTML
+    sudo apt-get install xsltproc libxml2-utils tidy

+    # LaTeX
-    sudo apt-get install xsltproc libxml2-utils tidy texlive-latex-base texlive-latex-extra texlive-latex-recommended lacheck
+    sudo apt-get install texlive-latex-base texlive-latex-extra texlive-latex-recommended lacheck

 ## Usage

+First, open up your Confluence installation and [export your space in HTML format](https://confluence.atlassian.com/display/DOC/Exporting+Confluence+Pages+and+Spaces+to+HTML).
+If you don't have a Confluence installation, [get one, it's awesome!](https://www.atlassian.com/software/confluence)

+Once you've downloaded your space export, download the project and browse to the project root.
 The top-level bash script should get you started.
-To run, pass a Cofluence HTML export as a parameter.
+Simply pass the export as a parameter.

-    ./runit.sh PATH/TO/ZIPFILE.html.zip
+    ./runit.sh path/to/confluence-space.html.zip

 Watch as your space is rendered in glorious PDF.

+## Troubleshooting

+The conversion is done in three separate stages: document assembly, XSL conversion to LaTeX, LaTeX compilation to PDF.

+Make sure you have Python, xsltproc, and LaTeX installed.

 ## To Do